Ragulram004/Daily-Notes/Daily-Worklogs.md

 ## Day48
 - 28-08-2024
 	- updata java notes on Arrays.
-	- Worked on the Intra_management_System created new page to assigned task and delete it.
+	- Worked on the Infra_management_System created new page to assigned task and delete it.
 ---
 ## Day47
 - 27-08-2024